-Sure, New York parades snarl up traffic and cause pedestrian rage incidents to skyrocket, but they also provide opportunities for New Yorkers to cut loose, get creative, and party in the streets.
+Parades in New York City cause traffic and pedestrian rage to skyrocket, but they provide opportunities for residents and visitors to cut loose, get creative, and party in the streets.
 Below are some of the biggest, flashiest, and most exciting New York parades.

 Village Halloween Parade

-Since 1924, the Macy's Thanksgiving Day Parade has been a holiday tradition for New Yorkers and TV viewers around the world.
-More than 2.5 million line the streets of New York to see the balloons, the floats, and the celebrities.
+Since 1924, Macy's Thanksgiving Day Parade has been a holiday tradition for New Yorkers and television viewers around the world.
+More than 2.5 million spectators line the streets of New York to see balloons, floats, and celebrities.

 Crowds in excess of two million line Fifth Avenue every June for the Puerto Rican Day Parade.